 Agency Regulation Summary Potential Impacts Regulatory Status SWRCB California Ocean Plan Amendments for Seawater Desalination The SWRCB will update the Ocean Plan to include new seawater siting criteria.
 Preliminary meetings are related studies are expected to start in Q4 2023.
 Changes to the Ocean Plan could impact existing and planned member agency seawater desalination projects, as well as any future Metropolitan partnerships on desalination.
 Rulemaking expected to start in 2024.
 SWRCB Conservation as a California Way of Life On August 18, 2023, SWRCB released rulemaking text in response to AB 1668 and SB 606Making Conservation a California Way of Life.
 The regulation establishes standards for components of the urban water use objective for urban water retailers.
 These components include residential indoor and outdoor water use, commercial-industrial-institutional (CII) landscapes with dedicated irrigation meters, as well as for retail water loss, variances for unique water uses (e.g., seasonal populations, etc.), and a bonus incentive for potable reuse.
 The regulatory framework affects retail water suppliers.
-Since 2021, staff have submitted five comment letters to address technical components of the regulation and compliance matters.
-The latest comment letter addressed the outdoor residential water use standard, non-functional turf irrigated with recycled water, CII best management practices, variances, and impacts on under resourced communities.
-Staff are preparing comments on the current regulatory language.
-SWRCB staff will host a public hearing on October 4, 2023.
-Written comments due October 17, 2023.
-Urban water retailer compliance expected to begin January 2024.
+Since 2021, Metropolitan has submitted six comment letters addressing technical components of the regulation and compliance matters.
+The latest comment letter, dated October 16, 2023, addressed the outdoor residential water use standard, special landscape areas irrigated with recycled water, CII best management practices, variances, and funding sources for disadvantaged communities.
+If adopted, the rule becomes effective on Oct.
+1, 2024.
+Urban water retailer Annual Water Use reporting starts January 1, 2024.
 SWRCB Direct Potable Reuse Regulations On July 21, 2023, SWRCB released its proposed Direct Potable Reuse regulations.
-The regulations provide the regulatory framework by which highly treated recycled water can be introduced either immediately upstream of a water treatment plant or directly into a public water system.
-On September 8, 2023, Metropolitan submitted joint comments with the Los Angeles County Sanitation Districts on the proposed regulations.
-Staff comments included modifying the "Alternatives" clause to provide greater operational flexibility while still maintaining public health protections, establishing a Science Advisory Panel for constituents of emerging concern, and streamlining the monitoring, operator certification, and consecutive system requirements.
-Final regulations expected to be adopted by SWRCB by December 31, 2023.
+The revised rule language was released on October 19, 2023.
+The regulations provide the regulatory framework by which highly treated recycled water can be introduced either immediately upstream of a water treatment plant or directly into a public water system On September 9, 2023 and November 6, 2023, Metropolitan submitted joint comments with the Los Angeles County Sanitation Districts on the proposed regulations.
+Some of the September 9, 2023 comments (e.g., flexibility in achieving pathogen log- removal credits) were incorporated.
+However, the November comments reiterated the previous requests to establish a Science Advisory Panel for constituents of emerging concern, standardize the on-line monitoring requirements, and provide enhanced flexibility for the governance structure of DPR projects.
+Final regulations expected to be adopted by SWRCB by December 31, 2023 with an estimated effective date of April 1, 2024.